Going for Stonewall

 In 2019 Birmingham City University launched the ‘Going for Stonewall’ Project with the aim of developing and embedding best practice in LGBT+ (lesbian, gay, bisexual and trans) inclusion for staff and students.

-Working closely with the Staff LGBT+ Network and stakeholders across BCU and the Students’ Union, the aims of the project include:
+Working closely with the Staff LGBT+ Network and stakeholders across BCU and the Students’ Union, achievements of the project so far include:

-• Making BCU’s first submission to the Stonewall Workplace Equality Index in 2020
+• Making BCU’s second submission to the Stonewall Workplace Equality Index in 2022

 • Producing a best practice toolkit to support an LGBT+ inclusive curriculum